yuekaizhang/dynamo/docs/guides/dynamo_deploy/sla_planner_deployment.md

 # SLA Planner Deployment Guide

-Quick deployment guide for the vLLM disaggregated planner with automatic scaling.
+Quick deployment guide for the disaggregated planner with automatic scaling.

 > [!NOTE]
 > For high-level architecture and concepts, see [SLA-based Planner](../../architecture/sla_planner.md).